عنوان مقاله [English]

 Case study 2

 The investigation of the relationship among spectral indices and radar bands shows that radar bands have high potential to extract biophysical properties in this region.
 Among 18 spectral indices, EVI, MTVI1 and MTVI2 indices were highly correlated with the radar bands.
-LST, SGI and SR indices showed the weakest correlations with radar bands.
+The LST, SGI and SR indices showed the weakest correlations with radar bands.
 This indicates, LST, SGI and SR could not be predicted by backscattering values in agricultural land.

 Case study 3

 In the third study area, MNDWI showed a high correlation with radar responses.
 MNDWI index was first developed to study the amount of water available to represent vegetation health.
 Radar bands are also highly sensitive to moisture content.
 Therefore, it is not surprising that a high correlation between the radar bands and MNDWI index were reported for the third study area, as it is a high moisture forest area.
 The lowest correlation was observed between radar bands with NDBI spectral index with correlation coefficient of 0.418.
-The reason for this low value is the nature of the study area, because the study area covers with a dense vegetation and the NDBI index has been developed to extract the built-up area.
+The reason for this low value is the nature of the study area, because the study area covers with dense vegetation and the NDBI index has been developed to extract the built-up area.

 Based on the findings of the current study, it is recommended that future researches investigate the efficiency of full polarization images in comparison with existing spectral indices to extract biophysical properties of the earth's surface.
 The full polarized radar images also allow the calculation of radar indices based on the degree of backscattering values in different polarimetric bands.
-In addition, considering the low saturation level of spectral indices (in comparison with radar, responses) and the loss of sensitivity of these indices to phenomena changes, it is highly suggested to investigate the relationship of biophysical properties with radar bands in such a situation.
+In addition, given the low saturation level of spectral indices (in comparison with radar, responses) and the loss of sensitivity of these indices to phenomena changes, it is highly helpful to investigate the relationship of biophysical properties with radar bands in such a situation.